openpracticelibrary/openpracticelibrary/content/practice/usability-testing.md

   - The Team
 ---
 ## What is it?
-With usability testing, the team observes real users interacting with the product.
+In a usability testing session, the team observes real users interacting with the product.
 Typically, a facilitator sits with a user and asks her to complete tasks and explain her thinking as she goes.
 The team sits in a separate room and observes the testing by video.

 You can run a usability test on an existing product, a prototype, or even a competitor's product!
 Test early and often to create products that delight users and solve real needs.